Big ol' Batch of Buttermilk Belgian Waffles

 - 5 c buttermilk, at room temp (or almond milk)

-- 2 Tbsp vanilla extract ( or vanilla bean paste)
+- 2 tablespoon vanilla extract ( or vanilla bean paste)

 - Butter or oil for greasing waffle iron in-between batches